mt40/JSONCompressor/README.md

 # How to use
 Requirement: [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html)

-Open your Command line or Terminal:
+In the 'src' folder, type in your Command line (Windows) or Terminal(Linux, Mac):

 	run <INPUT_FILE> <OUTPUT_FILE>